I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	let the current level be the level of the player;
 	if the current level is 5, stop;
 	let the target be the experience points to progress corresponding to a level number of the current level in the Table of Level Advancement;
-	if the score is greater than the target begin;
-		say "You progress to level [current level plus 1]!";
+	if the score is greater than the target: say "You progress to level [current level plus 1]!";
-		increase the level of the player by 1;
+		increase the level of the player by 1.
-	end if.

 Procedural rule: ignore the announce the score rule.[* This is the built-in rule which ordinarily handles SCORE commands.
 We need to throw it out because we are somewhat subverting the usual conventions by using the score to represent the total accumulated experience points of the player; which means we need to write our own rule to tell the player his current score, as follows.]